The Sacred Forest of Kpassè

 - Pollution: Plastic and runoff from the surrounding city occasionally seep into the margins.

-- Erosion: Without the surrounding forest buffer (which has been cleared for housing), the Sacred Forest is an "island" susceptible to wind damage.
+- Erosion: Without the surrounding forest buffer (which has been cleared for housing), the Sacred Forest is an "island" susceptible to wind damage and edge degradation.

 - Misunderstanding: Evangelical groups occasionally protest at the walls, viewing the forest as a site of "darkness."

 However, the local community is fiercely protective.
-Every year, during the Vodun festival, thousands of people gather outside the walls to re-consecrate the space.
+Every year, during the Vodun festival, thousands of people gather outside the walls to re-consecrate the space during Vodoun Days.
 It is a reminder that as long as the forest stands, the spirit of Ouidah survives.

 A Personal Reflection